-The Impact of Unique Fonts and Typography in Your Web Site
+The Impact of Unique Fonts in Your Web Site

 It can be easy to underestimate the impact fonts and typography have in your Web site; however, they can sometimes speak louder than words themselves.
 They can speak even louder than images.
 Perhaps this should not come as a surprise, since text usually makes up the majority of a Web site.
 Fonts and typography tie together both verbal language – the literal meaning of the text, and visual language – the appearance of the text.
 Appearance has the ability to greatly influence meaning, for typography can convey a meaning in and of itself.
 Typography enhances the message conveyed by the text.